 You may not even notice your own heartbeat until its rhythm changes.
-Arrhythmias are a common condition that can affect anyone, and the team of experienced cardiologists at Advanced Heart Care are well-equipped to ensure nothing more serious is going on.
+Arrhythmias are a common condition that can affect anyone, and the team of experienced cardiologists at Advanced Heart Care is well-equipped to ensure nothing more serious is going on.
 At both the Fairview Heights and Belleville, Illinois, locations, you can rely on the knowledgeable physicians for comprehensive, in-office heart testing.
 Find out more about the treatment and prevention of arrhythmias by scheduling an appointment online or by phone today.

 An arrhythmia is any change in the electrical impulses within your heart that causes an irregular heartbeat.
 In some cases, your heart can beat too fast (tachycardia) or too slow (bradycardia), or beat unpredictably.